 Treatment Approaches

-relationship challenges.
+She focuses on perinatal and postpartum struggles, anxiety, depression, self-esteem and identity, life transitions, family conflict, and relationship challenges.
 She is especially passionate about helping new moms navigate pregnancy, postpartum, and motherhood as they adjust to new challenges and emotions.
+Equipped with training from Postpartum Support International and lived experience, she is honored to walk alongside new parents during an exciting and challenging season.

 Education and Training

 Taylor holds a Bachelor of Arts in Public Communications with minors in Psychology and Criminal Justice from Truman State University.
-She is finishing her Master of Arts in Clinical Mental Health Counseling from Colorado Christian University.
+She is completing her Master of Arts in Clinical Mental Health Counseling from Colorado Christian University.
 She is a member of the American Counseling Association and the Texas Counseling Association.

 Background and Experience